juvalen/mb-checker/README.md

 This sample run will filter out entries returning 30., 404, 406, DDD & XXX.
 XXX code is caused by network errors and entry id is shown.
 These XXX entries are always removed, there is no need to specify it.
 DDD means a duplicated entry that will be removed -first occurrence will be preserved- showing its id.

+## Status

+Fully operational

 ## Change log

+* R3.6 Intermediate file with scan results renamed to ALL.url

 * R3.5 http return codes can be specified using **dot** as a character wildcard (ie 4.4 means 404, 414...), codes allow dot wildcard and if no code is provided only classifies all bookmarks, yet Bookmark file remains unchanged